Xphalt/Iskandar-The-Spear-of-Truth/Assets/ScriptableObjects/UI/Questlog/README.txt

 8. Increase the list of quests by the amount of quests you want to add and then drag the quest objects into the list

+NOTICE: PLEASE DO THIS ON THE PREFAB SO IT SAVES EVERYTHING YOU'VE DONE!!!
-NOTICE: If you need any help at all please let me know!
+If you need any help at all please let me know!